Spartan-CSharp/HotelManagementApp/README.md

 ### Project Creation

 The homework from Lesson 31, Project Creation, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to create a WPF project in our current solution.
 Add in the ability to use dependency injection.

+### Search Form

+The homework from Lesson 32, Search Form, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to create a form that allows the user to search for bookings.
+Display the bookings on the page.
+Wire this up to the class library.